craigsloggett/kubernetes/README.md

-# Kubernetes Raspberry Pi Cluster Setup (The Hard Way)
+# Kubernetes Raspberry Pi Cluster Setup

 This guide will setup a Kubernetes cluster on a set of four (4) Raspberry Pi 4s.